caseylee94/MechaCar_Statistical_Analysis-/README.md

 ### Metrics:
 * Safety features
 * Gas mileage
+* Price

 ## Hypotheses
 * Null Hypotheses:
   * MechaCar and the competition have no difference between their safety ratings.
   * MechaCar and the competition have no difference between their gas mileage ratings.
+  * * MechaCar and the competition have no difference between their price.
 * Alternative Hypotheses:
   * MechaCar has a higher safety rating than the competition.
   * MechaCar has a higher gas mileage rating than the competition.
+  * MechaCar has a lower price than the competition.

+## Statistical Testing

+I would use two-tailed t-test to describe the statistical difference between the distribution from the two samples since the data type is independent and dichotomous (sample A vs. sample B).
+I would also use a multiple linear regression to determine the factors that have the highest correlation/predictability with the list selling price (dependent variable); which combination has the greatest impact on price.